JoJoMamanDev/JoJoLauncher/README.md

 ```

 #### ContentMain.xml

+* Within ContentMain.xml
 You will need to create an imageView with a Height & Width of 75dp, Then in the imageView onClick you shuld select your button function you created in the previous step.

+** You will need to repeat this step within ContentMain.xml (land)